-Cataracts are one of the most common causes of vision issues in those age 40 and over.
-In this condition, the eye lenses become more opaque, leading to cloudy and obscure vision that can become even more prominent over time.
-When this condition is not treated early on, cataracts can lead to blindness.
+Cataracts are one of the most commonly encountered causes of vision issues.
+With this condition the lens inside the eye starts to become cloudy which can lead to blurry vision and oftentimes bothersome glare.
+Cataracts typically start out very mild and then progressively worsen as time goes on.
 Fortunately for those suffering from this condition, it is a relatively simple and easy issue to correct, especially when it is caught early on.

-Cataracts are typically associated with advanced age, but other factors can also play a role in the development of this condition.
-Factors include smoking, past eye injuries, past surgeries, excessive alcohol intake, use of corticosteroid medicines, high blood pressure obesity, and excessive exposure to harmful ultraviolet rays.
+Cataracts are most commonly an age-related condition but other risk factors may also increase your risk of developing a cataract earlier on in life such as smoking, traumatic eye injuries, past ocular surgeries, excessive alcohol intake, use of corticosteroid medications, high blood pressure, obesity, and excessive exposure to harmful ultraviolet rays.

 Symptoms and Signs

-Similar to many progressive conditions, cataracts begin in incremental steps, slowly building up without most patients even knowing that they have them.
-Eventually, the signs and symptoms become too difficult to ignore.
-The first sign is usually blurred vision, which patients may take to simply be a result of aging.
-Other symptoms include difficulty driving at night time due to increased glare from headlights and higher sensitivity to artificial and natural light.
+Similar to many progressive conditions, cataracts typically start off very mild, slowly building up without most patients even knowing that they have them.
+Over time blurry or foggy vision will start to arise as the cataract matures.
+Other common symptoms include difficulty driving at night time due to increased glare from headlights and higher sensitivity to artificial and natural light.
+Sometimes patients will also notice a change in how certain colors are perceived.

 If you or a loved one are experiencing vision problems possibly related to cataracts, don’t hesitate to reach out to the professional team at Eyesite in Ottawa, IL for more information on treatment plans.